Nexus Mechanism Driver Installation Guide¶

 This section lists what is required to prepare the Nexus switch for operation with the Nexus Driver.

 Your Nexus switch must be connected to a management network separate from the OpenStack data network.
 The Nexus MD must be able to access this network so it can communicate with the switch to set up your data flows.

 The ML2 Nexus Rest API Driver requires feature nxapi to be enabled on the switch.

 Each OpenStack compute host on the cloud must be connected to the switch using an interface dedicated solely to OpenStack data traffic.
 Connecting the OpenStack Network-Node(s) may also be needed depending on your network configuration.
-If Network Nodes are connected, you can pre-configure the tenant vlan range on the Nexus switchport; otherwise, like all compute nodes you can configure the Nexus ML2 Driver to manage the switchports by configuring the hostname to Nexus switchport mapping using the configuration option host_ports_mapping beneath the section [ml2_mech_cisco_nexus] of the neutron start-up config file.
+If Network Nodes are connected, you can pre-configure the tenant vlan range on the Nexus switchport; otherwise, like all compute nodes you can configure the Nexus ML2 Driver to manage the switchports by configuring the hostname to Nexus switchport mapping in the section [ml2_mech_cisco_nexus] of the neutron start-up config file.